21 Passover Dessert Recipes That Might Become Your New Family Tradition

 Chocolate-Coconut Macaroon Cups

 Yes, you can bake cookies in a muffin tin!
-In this recipe, it helps the almond-encrusted chocolate macaroons keep their shape.
+In this recipe, the tin is used to form the almond-encrusted chocolate macaroons and help them keep their shape.

 Walnut Dacquoises with Honey-Walnut Ice Cream